dhazel/rssolver/README.md

 Java is required.
 You must have a JVM installed.

 This is currently technical and aimed at developers.
-To get Rssifier, you must download or clone this repository.
+To get Rssolver, you must download or clone this repository.

 ## Usage